FlamingoBlue/Automating-ELK-Project/README.md

 # Project One
-Creating an automated ELK stack deployment over a network with two web servers.
+Creating an automated ELK stack deployment process over a network with two web servers.

 ## Automated ELK Stack Deployment